 Qualifying for Cerebral Palsy Under the Children's Listing

 Mild cerebral palsy will not qualify for disability benefits.
-The SSA sets out what’s required to get disability benefits for a child with cerebral palsy in listing 111.07.
-To qualify for SSI, your child must have either severe or moderate motor dysfunction (problems with movement) that meets the following requirements:
+The SSA sets out what's required to get disability benefits for a child with cerebral palsy in listing 111.07.
+To qualify for SSI under this listing, a child with cerebral palsy must have problems with two extremities that cause severe difficulty walking, standing, balancing, getting up from a seated position, or using their arms and hands effectively.

 Applying for Disability Benefits for Cerebral Palsy